Tech Updates

 3. Improved Security

 If you travel a lot, you are probably aware of most airports’ ramped security and safety measures.
 With laptop bans on flights to the US and UK, tighter entry requirements are carried out across New Zealand and Australia.
-While tighter security measures offer comfort in a time of ever-increasing global security risks, time-consuming processes and outdated systems are the banes of all business trips.
+While tighter security measures offer comfort in ever-increasing global security risks, time-consuming processes and outdated systems are the banes of all business trips.

 4. Control of the Digital Identity